 The processes are your guarantee for being able to repeat and optimise whenever your KPIs are in the green.
 And to know how you can tune your company machine if they dive into yellow.

 If you have yellow or red key figures, it is crucial to climb into the engine room and identify the broken parts.
 And that your team can change that gearbox within minutes.

 The processes give you confidence that green KPIs are not just symptoms of luck.
 But are representations of something you can repeat over and over again.

 The effect of properly tuned in KPIs and processes is that you can scale your business in your growth strategy.

 2) With proper processes, you can deliver what you promise customers

-In start-ups, stagnating or struggling companies, it's the lot of the leadership's to infuse optimism into the organisation.
+In start-ups, stagnating or struggling companies, it's the burden of the leadership to infuse optimism into the organisation.